PanJiaChen/vue-element-admin-site/docs/guide/advanced/eslint.md

 # ESLint

 Whether it's a multi-person collaboration or personal projects, code specifications are important.
-It can not only largely avoids basic syntax errors, but also ensures the readability of the code.
+It can not only avoids basic syntax errors, but also ensures the readability of the code.

 ## Config